NamidaSai/evoCell/README.md

 All sound effects and music are my own and available on my soundcloud: https://soundcloud.com/timeveil

 Basic functionality code for the game was modelled on the Tilevania section of the Complete C# Unity Developer 2D: Learn to Code Making Games online class by Ben Tristem and Rick Davidson.
 Further code also takes inspiration from Brackeys Unity tutorial videos.

+Hello Geoff